39 Eye-Opening Mortgage Statistics

 19. US mortgage market size is $10.3 trillion

 At the end of the third quarter of 2018, the total real estate ownership in the US was nearly $25.6 trillion, with total mortgages sitting at the $10.3 trillion mark.
-This means that individuals who own real estate in America have $15.2 trillion in home equity.
+Looking at these real estate statistics, this means that individuals who own real estate in America have $15.2 trillion in home equity.

 20. The average US mortgage is around $354,000